-Heading the A Team Consistently Ranked at the Top of RE/MAX Alliance And The Region, Swick Cracks The Code In The Economically Hard-Hit Rust Belt City
+Heading the A Team Consistently Ranked at the Top of RE/MAX Performance And The Region, Swick Cracks The Code In The Economically Hard-Hit Rust Belt City

 True to the title of the book, Swick has worked the seemingly impossible, not only surviving but thriving in a rust belt area that was one of the hardest hit real estate markets in Ohio during the recent economic downturn.
 As recently as the Spring of 2013, when the national foreclosure rate had dropped 23 percent from the same time during the previous year, Ohio saw a 73 percent increase in scheduled foreclosure actions compared to a year earlier, recording a 68 month high.
 Swick says that within the state, Dayton has been among the top five cities for foreclosures over the past several years.

 Despite these trends, Swick and her team of RE/MAX professionals (dba Denise Swick & Company), driven by their mission to deliver the absolute best results the market will allow, are consistently among the Top Two in their market, focusing on residential resale not short sales or foreclosures, the Miami Valley, which refers to the land area surrounding the Great Miami River in Southwest Ohio.
 It includes the cities of Dayton, Beavercreek, Bellbrook, Centerville, Fairborn, Huber Heights, Oakwood, Springboro, Vandalia, Springfield, Middletown and Hamilton.